 The Alec Award, given in memory of Evan Alexander Johnson ’97, honors a senior member of Eta Sigma Phi, the national Classics honor society, who has a gentle and humble heart and is dedicated to serving others in a kind, compassionate, and Christ-like way.

-Jeremiah Harrelson and his family were able to come to campus to present the award (a certificate and check for $100) to Dylan Walker at the Classics Conversation Table on April 16, 2018.
+Whoever wins the Alec Award receives a certificate and a check for $100.
+Jeremiah Harrelson and his family were able to come to campus to present the two awards at the Classics Conversation Table on April 1, 2019.

 Previous Winners of the Alec Award

 2018: Dylan K. Walker ’18 (Classics major, concentrations in Film Studies and Women’s and Gender Studies), Mountain Grove, MO

 2017: Katherine (Kate) A. Bello ’17 (Latin, Medieval Studies, and English major), Mission Hills, KS

 2016: Leif D. McLellan ’16 (Classics and Ancient Studies major), Shoreview, MN